Sofia Jamora Rocks Red Lace Lingerie In Snowy Woods

 Model Sofia Jamora has a body that makes just about everything she puts on it look good.
 In her latest Instagram update, she rocked a set of red lace lingerie while posing outside in the snowy woods.

 Snow might have been on the ground, but Sofia heated things up by exposing plenty of skin.
-Her bra featured half cups that put plenty of her voluptuous chest on display.
-The panties were also revealing with thin straps pulled high on her hips.
-The model also sported a black fur coat, which was open to show off her fit physique.
-She completed her look with a pair of black high-high boots, which were barely visible as the images were cropped above her knees.
+Her bra featured half cups which put her voluptuous chest on display.
+The panties were also revealing, with thin straps pulled high on her hips.
+The model sported a black fur coat on top, which was open to show off her fit physique.
+She completed her look with a pair of black thigh-high boots, which were barely visible as the images were cropped above her knees.

-Sofia styled her long hair in waves, wearing sections of it over the front of her body.
+Sofia styled her long hair in waves, and it draped over the front of her body.

-The post consisted of three snapshots that captured Sofia standing outside on the snowy ground amongst a variety of trees that included firs and other hardwoods.
+The post consisted of three snapshots which captured Sofia standing outside on the snowy ground, surrounded by a number of trees, such as firs and other varieties.

 In the first frame, the model wore the coat around her waist, making her impressive chest the focal point.
 Her long hair spilled over the outside of the garment.
 She gazed at the camera with a fierce expression on her face.